MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ### Average steps in dialog

-This example shows each executed dialogs "length" as calculated by average, min, max and standard deviation.
+This example shows each invoked dialog's "length" as calculated by average, min, max and standard deviation.
 This can help analyze dialog quality.
 For example:

-* Dialogs with a lot of steps should be evaluated for simplification opportunities
+* Dialogs with too many steps should be evaluated for simplification opportunities.
 * Dialogs with a wide gap between min/max/average could mean that users get stalled trying to complete the tasks.
 You may need to evaluate the possibility of there being shorter paths to complete the tasks, or ways to reduce the dialog complexity.
-* Dialogs with a large standard-deviation suggest complex paths or broken experience (abandon/cancel)
+* Dialogs with a large standard-deviation suggest complex paths or broken experience (abandon/cancel).
-* Dialogs with very few steps may be so because they were never completed.
+* Dialogs with few steps may be so because they were never completed.
 Analyzing the completion/abandonment rates may help to make that determination.

 ```Kusto
 // min/max/std/avg steps per dialog